PHYSIOLOGY OF PLANT MOVEMENTS

 Thermonasty: Flowers in Tulips and Crocus are very sensitive to temperature variations.
-Accordingly the accessory whorls close or open.
+Accordingly the accessory whorls may be closed or open.
 These movements are known to be due to turgour changes rather than growth movements.

 Siesmonasty: Mimosa pudica (Touch me not plant), Biophytum, Neptunia oleracea, Desmanthus are very sensitive to touch, rather shock generated by the touch.
 Mimosa pudica has pinnately compound leafless with a swollen pulvinus at the base every leaflet.
 Touching the leaves is believed to cause a seismic shock to the leaves and this stimulus is transmitted all along the rachis downwards and reaches the basal pulvinus of the leaf.
 The irritability caused, due to touch is actually transmitted through sieve tubes, because these are the only structures which are capable of transmitting the stimulus as fast as 1.5-20 cm/sec.
 The material basis for the transpiration stimulus has been found to be ABA and ABA mediated ions.
 As the ABA ions diffuse along the rachis, it also trans-diffuses into pulvinus of the leaflets.